Fitting the saddle to the horses’ withers

 If the Saddle Fits

-Pay attention to your horse’s behavior.
+Pay attention to your horse’s behaviour.
 The first hint that you have achieved the correct saddle fit might be a happier horse that no longer shows objection to being saddled.
 After you’ve climbed aboard, you will notice a more relaxed and willing mount beneath you.

 However, once you are satisfied with the fit of your saddle, your duty doesn’t end there.
 Bear in mind that saddle fit is a never-ending task, and you must continue to check the fit of the saddle.